luchen01/PodcastPlayer/application_design_practice1.md

 - Studio Page: View all `movies` by `studio`
 - Homepage: Show the most frequently searched `movies` in the last X days.

+*Think about the entities relationship i.e. some actors are directors*

 ### Amazon Customer Reviews

 <b> Task: Design the tables/documents related to the following: Products, Reviews, Customers, Ratings/Stars & Comments. </b>